wolfgang101/include-mastodon-feed/readme.txt

 == Changelog ==

 = 1.1.0 =
+* added support for more custom text overrides (loading, boosted, view on instnace)
 * switched to showing static avatars, animated avatars only on hover
-* added configuration for custom text overrides

 = 1.0.1 =
 * escaped options when echoing them